OfficeDev/office-js-docs-pr/docs/outlook/one-outlook.md

 ## Impact on VSTO and COM add-ins

 Because the new Outlook on Windows is based on the Outlook on the web codebase, VSTO and COM add-ins aren't supported.
 To ensure your add-in continues to work in the new Outlook on Windows, you must migrate your VSTO or COM add-in to an Outlook web add-in.
-Migrating to an Outlook web add-in not only enables compatibility with the new Outlook on Windows; it also makes your solution available to users on other platforms, such as Outlook on Mac, on mobile, or on the web.
+Migrating to an Outlook web add-in not only enables compatibility with the new Outlook on Windows, it also makes your solution available to users on other platforms, such as Outlook on Mac, on mobile, or on the web.

 To help get you started on the migration process, review the following guidance.